Cystic Fibrosis

 Cystic Fibrosis Symptoms

 Most people who have cystic fibrosis have symptoms.
 Symptoms depend on which organs are affected and how severe the condition is.
 Some people have few or no symptoms, while others experience severe symptoms or life-threatening complications.
-Symptoms can get better and worse at different times.
+Symptoms can get better or worse at different times.

 What are the symptoms of cystic fibrosis?